HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ## 3. Metrics

 Anomaly detection problems have to deal with trade-off between **recall**  and **precision**.
 In situations where we want to detect instances of a minority class, we are usually concerned more so with recall than precision, since it is usually **more costly to miss a positive instance than to falsely label a negative instance**.
-See Blog [[2]][Dealing with Imbalanced Classes in Machine Learning].
+See Blog [[Devin Soni]][Dealing with Imbalanced Classes in Machine Learning].

-Thus, when comparing approaches to imbalanced classification problems, consider using metrics beyond accuracy such as **recall, precision, and AUROC** [[3]][Fraud Detection Under Extreme Class Imbalance].
+Thus, when comparing approaches to imbalanced classification problems, consider using metrics beyond accuracy such as **recall, precision, and AUROC** [[Syed Sadat Nazrul]][Fraud Detection Under Extreme Class Imbalance].
 It may be that switching the metric you optimize for during parameter selection or model selection is enough to provide desirable performance detecting the minority class.

-However, there are some discussion [[4]][What is the difference between a ROC curve and a precision-recall curve?] and [[log0]][Differences between Receiver Operating Characteristic AUC (ROC AUC) and Precision Recall AUC (PR AUC)] about the difference using **AUPR** and **AUROC**.
+However, there are some discussion [[Quora: What is the difference between a ROC curve and a precision-recall curve?]][What is the difference between a ROC curve and a precision-recall curve?] and [[log0]][Differences between Receiver Operating Characteristic AUC (ROC AUC) and Precision Recall AUC (PR AUC)] about the difference using **AUPR** and **AUROC**.
 Sometimes the area under the precision-recall curve **AUPR** is more useful in imblanced data.

 ROC curve plot True Positive Rate Vs. False Positive Rate; Whereas, PR curve plot Precision Vs. Recall.
 If the class is highly imbalanced and positive samples are very rare, then use PR-curve.
 One example may be fraud detection, where non-fraud sample may be 10000 and fraud sample may be below 100.
 In other cases, ROC curve will be more helpful.

-Let’s take an example of fraud detection problem where there are 100 frauds out of 2 million samples [[4]][What is the difference between a ROC curve and a precision-recall curve?].
+Let’s take an example of fraud detection problem where there are 100 frauds out of 2 million samples [[Quora: What is the difference between a ROC curve and a precision-recall curve?]][What is the difference between a ROC curve and a precision-recall curve?].

     Algorithm 1: 90 relevant out of 100 identified (predicted positive = 100, so FP = 10)
     Algorithm 2: 90 relevant out of 1000 identified (predicted positive = 1000, so FP = 910)